Ngāi Tahu Claims Settlement Act 1998: Settlement overview

 In 1998, the Ngāi Tahu Claims Settlement Act passed in Parliament, acknowledging Ngāi Tahu’s hardships as well as committing the Crown to paying $170 million in economic redress.
 Cultural redress was also negotiated, with the Crown recognising Ngāi Tahu’s traditional kaitiaki (guardian) role in managing and safeguarding resources in the South Island.
 A formal apology was issued by the Crown, stating that: “The Crown acknowledges that it acted unconscionably and in repeated breach of the principles of the Treaty of Waitangi in its dealings with Ngāi Tahu in the purchases of Ngāi Tahu land”.
 Ngāi Tahu assert that for some, this apology is the most important part of the settlement package.

+In addition to being formally included in the act, the apology was delivered in-person by Prime Minister Jenny Shipley in November 1998.
+Shipley delivered the apology in a speech made at Ōnuku marae, near Akaroa on Banks Peninsula.